Marvin-VW/3dengine_doc/docs/modules/fps_counter.rst

     **Filtered** FPS**

-    The `get_fps_filtered` method returns a filtered FPS value, which is the average of the FPS values in the history list.
+    The :mod:`get_fps_filtered` method returns a filtered FPS value, which is the average of the FPS values in the history list.
 This provides a more stable and smoothed FPS value over time.

     .. method:: get_fps_filtered()